 2) Set-up the interfering signal at the adjacent channel frequency and adjust the interfering signal level at the TAB connector under test to the level defined in table 7.4.5.4-1 for the appropriate BS class.

-3) Measure the throughput according to annex E in 3GPP TS 36.141 [17], for multi-carrier and/or CA operation the throughput shall be measured for relevant carriers specified by the test configuration specified in subclause 5.3.4.
+3) Measure the throughput, for multi-carrier and/or CA operation the throughput shall be measured for relevant carriers specified by the test configuration specified in subclause 5.3.4.